INNOVATION is critical to the lifeblood of a fast-moving, engaging and world-class company with ambition.

 - A creative newsletter which genuinely educates, shares and celebrates can be an inexpensive way to build fans.

-- Use humor to build your brand – example: expanding sponge ducks to butter up housekeepers whilst aiming to bring a memorable smile to their day.
+- Use humour to build your brand – example: expanding sponge ducks to butter up housekeepers whilst aiming to bring a memorable smile to their day.

 Just some thoughts to remind us we all have to strive to be better, different, the best, market leading.